CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Sherie/_index.md

   - Post-doctoral Fellow
 ---

-Dr. Shiyu SHEN received her Ph.D. degree in 2024 in the School of Computer Science, Fudan University.
+Dr. Shiyu SHEN(Sherie) received her Ph.D. degree in 2024 in the School of Computer Science, Fudan University.